Sally Coulthard: Career

-Coulthard has published more than twenty non-fiction books on nature, rural life and history, and craft.
+Coulthard has published more than thirty non-fiction books on nature, rural life and history, and craft.
 She is represented by Graham Maw Christie literary agents.
-Coulthard is also a columnist for Country Living magazine.
+Coulthard is also a columnist for Country Living magazine and Yorkshire Life magazine.

 Personal life

 Coulthard lives on a smallholding in the Howardian Hills, North Yorkshire with her husband James Gordon-Finlayson and their three daughters.